alphagov/rp-onboarding-tech-docs/source/pages/saml/saml.rst

 .. rubric:: Use or build a different Service Provider

-If you choose to configure an off-the-shelf product or build your own Service Provider, you should `contact Verify <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ before starting any development work.
+If you choose to configure an off-the-shelf product or build your own Service Provider, you should `contact Verify <mailto:idasupport@digital.cabinet-office.gov.uk>`_ before starting any development work.

 You must: